The best budget earbuds of 2021 - CNN Underscored

 - Controls had a maximum 10 points: on-device controls (5 points) and off-device controls (5 points).

-- NC (noise cancellation) had a maximum of 5 points: overall (5 points).
+- Noise cancellation had a maximum of 5 points: overall (5 points).

-- Microphones had a maximum of 10 points: voice control (5 points), call quality (5 points).
+- Microphones had a maximum of 10 points: voice control (5 points) and call quality (5 points).

 - Warranty had a maximum of 5 points: warranty (5 points).